combat writing badge

 KINFORMING :

 a portmanteau word combining 'kin/kinfolk' and 'informing', as adopted during the GULF WAR; being the notification procedure required of the unit commander that advises a servicemember's family of his injury or death, which also initiates the casualty affairs or survivor assistance process.
-See NOK, WIA, DOW, KIA, CACO, HUG SQUAD, SKY PILOT, GHOUL, MORTUARY AFFAIRS, GRAVES REGISTRATION.
+See NOK, WIA, DOW, KIA, CACO, HUG SQUAD, SKY PILOT, GHOUL, RINGS OF SORROW, MORTUARY AFFAIRS, GRAVES REGISTRATION.

 KINGBEE :